phase/Blargboard/README.md

 We recommend you take some time and make your own board themes and banner to give your board a truly unique feel.
 If you have HTML knowledge, you can even edit the templates to change your board's look more in-depth.

-DO NOT TRY USING THE PROVIDED PLUGINS.
+**DO NOT TRY USING THE PROVIDED PLUGINS**.
 They haven't be adapted to the newer Blargboard codebase yet.
 Some may work, but others may break parts of your board.

 -------------------------------------------------------------------------------